-For appliances discharging combustion products through a chimney, chimney shall be inspected soundness and thoroughly cleaned before a flue pipe is installed.
-The air gap between the flue pipe and the chimney shall be open at the top of the chimney to the extent that the total opening area is not less than 10 000 mm2.
-The chimney exit shall be fitted with means to prevent significant ingress of water and debris, and such means shall be constructed and fitted to maintain a total opening area at the chimney exit of not less than 10 000 mm^2 .
+For appliances discharging combustion products through chimney, the chimney shall inspected for soundness thoroughly cleaned before a flue pipe is installed.
+The air gap between the flue pipe and the chimney shall be open at the top of the chimney to the extent that the total opening area is not less than 10 000 mm2. chimney exit shall be fitted with means to prevent significant ingress of water and debris, and such means shall be constructed and fitted to maintain a total opening area at the chimney exit of not less than 10 000 mm^2 .